Overview

 Again, something a bit weird is happening.

-Recall the definition of get_value
+Recall the definition of get_value:

-def get_value(self): return self.value
+def get_value(self):

-was defined to take one argument,
+get_value was defined to take one argument,

 but we called it with no arguments.